wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ```bash
 yarn add strapi-sdk-javascript

 # OR

 npm install strapi-sdk-javascript
 ```

-First, you are going to create a [store](https://nuxtjs.org/guide/vuex-store) to keep your restaurants list organized.
+Now, you are going to create a [store](https://nuxtjs.org/guide/vuex-store) to keep your restaurants list organized.

 This store has a simple state which contains the list of restaurants.
 You add two mutations: one to add restaurants to the list and another to empty the list.
 To easily get the list of restaurants from any component, you also add a getter.
 You already have a `store` directory so you'll need to create the following file:

 - Create a file called `restaurants.js` and copy/paste the following code:

-`store/restaurants.js`
+`Path: ./deliveroo-clone-tutorial/frontend/store/restaurants.js`

 ```js
 export const state = () => ({